Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 31 Agustus 2025 23.30.18 UTC
+- WIB: Senin, 1 September 2025 00.22.21 UTC
-- WITA: Senin, 1 September 2025 00.30.18 UTC
+- WITA: Senin, 1 September 2025 01.22.21 UTC
-- WIT: Senin, 1 September 2025 01.30.18 UTC
+- WIT: Senin, 1 September 2025 02.22.21 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

 Kategori: attitude